romanows/WordSequenceAligner/README.md

 # Overview
 WordSequenceAligner is a Java class that aligns two string sequences
 and calculates metrics such as word error rate (WER).
-Pretty-
+Pretty-printing
-printing enables human-readable logging of alignments and metrics.
+enables human-readable logging of alignments and metrics.

 This class is intended to reproduce the main functionality of the
 <a href="http://www.icsi.berkeley.edu/Speech/docs/sctk-1.2/sclite.htm">NIST sclite tool</a>.
+The Sphinx 4 source for the class
-The Sphinx 4 source for the class <a href="http://cmusphinx.sourceforge.net/sphinx4/javadoc/edu/cmu/sphinx/util/NISTAlign.html">edu.cmu.sphinx.util.NISTAlign<a/>
+<a href="http://cmusphinx.sourceforge.net/sphinx4/javadoc/edu/cmu/sphinx/util/NISTAlign.html">edu.cmu.sphinx.util.NISTAlign<a/> was referenced when
-was referenced when writing the WordSequenceAligner code.
+writing the WordSequenceAligner code.

 Feedback and bugfixes are welcomed.